codetunez/mock-devices-edge/README.md

 ## How to use in an IoT Central Edge device template (DTDLv1 Device Capability Model)
 Import the following module (dcm) to your IoT Central device template.
 Ensure the device template has a module for each instance of mock-devices required.
 When adding the instance update the identity and set "Relationship name" and "Name" to the instance used in the Edge manifest

+Where template import is not required, the following json can be remodelled into a custom module definition

 ```
 {